CZ-NIC/knot/doc/reference.rst

 If set, the zone is stored to the Redis database configured at :ref:`database_zone-db-listen` and updated there with every change to zone contents.
-The value of this option is the zone instance number within the database to be written.
+The value of this option is the zone instance number within the database to be written, from the range 1..8.

 *Default:* not set